 Florida’s weather is in general much nicer throughout the year than other locations, giving you the option to replace your roof at any time of year.
 Just remember, summer and fall months come with storms and hurricanes.
 This can lead to major delays in the roofing process

-Average Cost of Roof Replacement in Florida
+Average Cost of Florida Roof

 Price can vary at different times of the year.
 Roofing contractors generally experience an uptick in jobs during the Spring months.
 This gives them the opportunity to pick only the jobs they find most profitable.
 This means that they’ll choose the higher-paying ones, raising prices and increasing wait times.